DoD Recovered Chemical Warfare Material (RCWM) Program

 The RCWM Program addresses situations involving:

-• Explosives or munitions emergencies involving CWM, munitions and certain materials of interest, and CAIS recovered within the United States;
+• Explosives or munitions emergencies involving CWM, munitions and certain materials of interest recovered within the United States;

-• Munitions responses, specifically CWM responses, at munitions response sites (MRS) with known or suspected CWM, munitions and certain materials of interest or contaminated debris or environmental media that pose a chemical agent hazard (referred to as “CWM sites”) within the United States;
+• Munitions responses, specifically CWM responses, at munitions response sites with munitions and certain materials of interest, RCWM, or chemical agent-contaminated debris or environmental media that pose a chemical agent hazard (referred to as “CWM sites”) within the United States;

-• Other activities (e.g., range clearance activities) within the United States where CWM, munitions and certain materials of interest, CAIS or contaminated debris or environmental media that pose a chemical agent hazard are known or suspected to be present or encountered during the execution of those activities; and
+• Other activities (e.g., range clearance activities) within the United States where munitions and certain materials of interest RCWM, or chemical agent-contaminated debris or environmental media that pose a chemical agent hazard are known or suspected to be present or encountered during the execution of those activities; and

-• CWM and munitions and certain materials of interest determined to contain toxic chemicals or precursors listed in the Chemical Weapons Convention (CWC) as scheduled chemicals, and CAIS containing neat agent or dilute nerve agent that are recovered within the United States.
+• CWM and munitions and certain materials of interest determined to contain toxic chemicals or precursors listed in the Chemical Weapons Convention as scheduled chemicals that are recovered within the United States.

 Support Functions